-Tenant sign means a sign that identifies a tenant, occupant, or establishment whether residential or commercial and provides no other advertisements or product identification.
+Tenant sign means a sign that identifies a tenant, occupant, or establishment whether residential or commercial.

 Traffic sign means a sign for traffic direction, warning, and roadway identification.
 Includes signs displaying traffic rules, such as "one way" and "speed limit".